 This approach involves sneaking in little pronunciation lessons during the class.
 A teacher might focus on vowel sounds for ten minutes at a time or some other lesson.
 The point is to teach pronunciation in snippets and not all at once.

 Integrated phases is blending pronunciation into a larger lesson.
 For example, if students are focusing on a listening assignment, the teacher may have them pay attention to the pronunciation of the speaker.
 Or during a reading aloud activity, students may be asked to assess their pronunciation while reading.
-The goal is to perform the main task with the add feature of thinking about pronunciation.
+The goal is to perform the main task with the additional feature of thinking about pronunciation.

 This form of pronunciation teaching happens in an extemporaneous.
 In other words, during the course of teaching, it becomes apparent that the students need help with pronunciation and the teacher provides assistance.

 Teaching pronunciation should still be a part of a teacher’s approach.
-The benefits of learning pronunciation are often achieve through various styles of teaching.
+The benefits of learning pronunciation are often achieved through various styles of teaching.
 As such, teachers need to develop strategies to support students acquisition of the subjective nature of pronunciation